LIVING UNDER THE LAW

 Second, Jesus Christ fulfilled the law by His substitutionary or sacrificial death on the cross for our sins, thereby satisfying the righteous demand or justice of the law to punish the transgressors of the law.

-Christ’s death has completely, perfectly, and eternally paid or settled the penalty of man’s violation of God’s law.
-Praise God!
+Christ’s death has completely, perfectly, and eternally paid for man’s violation of God’s law.

 11 But Christ came as High Priest of the good things to come, with the greater and more perfect tabernacle not made with hands, that is, not of this creation.